top of page

 Insights into “functional polymer systems”, “biopolymers” and “polymeric materials and composites".

-Participants will be guided through Fraunhofer IAP pilot plants and labs on-site in Potsdam: clean room area for the printed electronics, pilot plant for fibre technology from spinning up to carbonization, and through labs for polymer and quantum dot synthesis.
+• Participants will be guided through Fraunhofer IAP pilot plants and labs on-site in Potsdam: clean room area for the printed electronics, pilot plant for fibre carbonization, and labs for molecular biology, additive manufacturing, electrical characterization, membranes.

 Fraunhofer IAP is a 60 minute drive from Estrel Congress Center, transportation will be provided.
 Places will be allocated on a first come, first served basis.